Yukon-Literacy-Coalition/ylc_website_v2/src/_troubleshooting/2021-05-25-troubleshooting.md

         belowMedia: "*Tip: To control or eliminate the powdery mildew, spray prone plants at the first sign of infection with milk diluted with water (mix 1:10 ratio of milk to water).
 Repeat applications weekly.*"
+  - contentBlock:
+      sideBySideBody:
+        mainBody: "**Damping off disease** is a white mold that forms in the top of the soil.
+When starting bedding plants, little seeds are prone to this fungus.
+Damping off disease flourishes in cold, wet damp weather with little sunshine.
+It quickly spreads across the soil and wilts the seedling.
+Take its habitat away, and the disease cannot survive.
+The more you make conditions ideal for your plants, the more likely you will avoid damping off disease.
+Avoid starting the seeds in a basement and leaving them there for a couple of days.
+While the trays are conveniently out of the way, this is a perfect breeding ground for damping off disease."
+        belowMedia: "*Tip:  If damping off disease does take hold in your seed trays, act immediately.
+Remove diseased sections to minimize the spread.
+If it has affected a significant number of plants, replant in new soil and clean containers.
+Do not reuse the soil.*"
 ---